 “ShipBob was the obvious solution for us.
 They align very well with Shopify and don’t have older, archaic technology like other 3PLs.”

 This is especially important if you’re selling across more than one channel; your technology should streamline the order fulfillment process, not complicate it.

 This means that as soon as an online order is placed on any of your sales channels, it should automatically be pushed to your fulfillment operations.
 Then it can be picked, packed, and shipped in a timely manner.

 Choosing a fulfillment service with the right inventory management software is also critical.
-You should always have full visibility into inventory movement and quantities on hand across fulfillment locations, as well as a system in place to prevent stockouts.
+You should always have full visibility into inventory quantities on hand across fulfillment locations, as well as a system in place to prevent stockouts.